 Furthermore, corporations may still be able to sue you for something else – such as injurious falsehood.

-5) You can be sued over a simple headline – or puff – or caption – or poster
+5) You can be sued over a simple headline – or promo – or caption – or poster

-I was taught a long time ago that even if you wrote a story that contains all the context, explanation and balance to protect yourself from defamation, a defamatory headline can still get you into trouble.
+Even if you write a story that contains all the context, explanation and balance to protect yourself from defamation, a defamatory headline can still get you into trouble.
 From experience, I can say this often happens because the headlines are written (and rewritten) at the last minute.

-Online, headlines are often separated from the articles – for example, when they appear by themselves in email newsletters and on homepages – and when this happens, the risks are far greater.
+Online, headlines are often separated from the articles – for example, when they appear by themselves in email newsletters and on homepages – and when this happens, the risks are even greater.

 For example, it was the line Treasurer for sale – used in a tweet and on posters – that led to Joe Hockey being awarded $200,000 when Fairfax wrote about Hockey’s involvement with a Liberal Party fundraising group called the North Sydney Forum.